 Hernia mesh is a medical device used to provide additional support to weakened or damaged tissue.
-The majority of surgical mesh devices currently available for use are constructed from synthetic materials.
+Most surgical mesh devices currently available for use are constructed from synthetic materials.
 Many hernia mesh products contain a type of plastic known as polypropylene, the same material that is used to make many types of pelvic mesh and bladder slings.
 Out-of-date literature and scientific studies found that polypropylene was safe for hernia repair, only causing severe complications when used as a pelvic mesh.
-While working on pelvic mesh and bladder sling litigations, it became apparent to our attorneys that there was a correlation to complications from those patients who had received hernia mesh as well.
+While working on pelvic mesh and bladder sling litigations, it became apparent to our attorneys that there was a correlation of complications from those patients who had received hernia mesh as well.

 Why Does Hernia Mesh Cause So Many Complications?